On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Preliminaries

 \subsection{Meagre Codimension}

-Teytel introduced the concept of meagre codimension in \cite{Teytel1999} and proved some of its basic properties.
-We will briefly recall the definition of meagre codimension and all of the properties relevant for the purposes of this article, after which we will prove a Lemma we will need in section \ref{subsection: the one parameter family arguments}.
+In this section, we recall the definition of meagre codimension and some of its basic properties from \cite{Teytel1999}.
+We also prove a simple technical lemma that we will need in Section \ref{subsection: the one parameter family arguments}.